+138 / Modern Languages

-- 240. Business German (3) concentrates on the vocabulary of business in German-speaking settings, with emphasis on reading, writing, translating, and fundamental oral communication skills.
+240. Business German (3) concentrates on the vocabulary of business in German-speaking settings, with emphasis on reading, writing, translating, and fundamental oral communication skills.
 The course examines import/export; finance; marketing and intercultural awareness.
-Prerequisite: 212, its equivalent, or permission of instructor - 251.
-German Table (1) offers the opportunity to practice conversational German in an informal setting.
+Prerequisite: 212, its equivalent, or permission of instructor

+251. German Table (1) offers the opportunity to practice conversational German in an informal setting.
 Activities are designed to help students use the language creatively.
 The course may be taken three times for credit but applied to the major or minor only twice.
-Prerequisite: 111 or its equivalent - 301.
-Advanced German: Conversation and Pronunciation (3) emphasizes listening and speaking skills.
+Prerequisite: 111 or its equivalent

+301. Advanced German: Conversation and Pronunciation (3) emphasizes listening and speaking skills.
 Students improve their comprehension and speech through laboratory exercises, class discussions, and other activities.
-Prerequisite: 212 or equivalent - 302.
-Advanced German: Grammar and Composition (3) emphasizes refinement of writing skills and good usage in German.
+Prerequisite: 212 or equivalent

+302. Advanced German: Grammar and Composition (3) emphasizes refinement of writing skills and good usage in German.
 Given different contracts, the course may be taken twice for credit.
-Prerequisite: 212, its equivalent, or permission of instructor - 303.
-From the Middle Ages through the 19th Century (3) introduces the student to the major authors of German literature from the Middle Ages through the 19th century.
+Prerequisite: 212, its equivalent, or permission of instructor

+303. From the Middle Ages through the 19th Century (3) introduces the student to the major authors of German literature from the Middle Ages through the 19th century.
 Representative works are read in chronological order to foster a sense of literary history.
-(Taught in English) - 304.
-From Expressionism to Post War Literature (3) examines representative authors of the early 20th century, the literary resistance in the Third Reich, exile literature, and the emergence of a new German literature after 1945.
-Prerequisite: 302 or permission of instructor - 325.
-Topics in Contemporary German Society (3) is a study of modern German culture and civilization examining some or all of the following: history, the arts, literature, politics, press, cinema, advertising, and changing gender roles and social structures.
+(Taught in English)

+304. From Expressionism to Post War Literature (3) examines representative authors of the early 20th century, the literary resistance in the Third Reich, exile literature, and the emergence of a new German literature after 1945.
+Prerequisite: 302 or permission of instructor

+310. Study Abroad Seminar (1).
+In order to satisfy the study abroad requirement for the major, students must attend preparatory meetings and participate in assignments designed to maximize the value of the required study abroad experience.
+Before departure, students engage in readings and discussions.
+After study abroad, students submit a reflection paper and/or assigned written work related to their formal and informal learning gained during the stay.

+325. Topics in Contemporary German Society (3) is a study of modern German culture and civilization examining some or all of the following: history, the arts, literature, politics, press, cinema, advertising, and changing gender roles and social structures.
 The course may be repeated for credit as the subject matter changes.
-(Taught in English) - 350.
-Modern German Cinema (3) taught entirely in English, the course introduces the development of contemporary German cinema, its history, and its forms of representation.
+(Taught in English)

+350. Modern German Cinema (3) taught entirely in English, the course introduces the development of contemporary German cinema, its history, and its forms of representation.
 It focuses on the works of major German film directors, treating themes that include the Third Reich, Germany after WWII, and gender roles.
 The course may be repeated for credit as the subject matter changes.
-Prerequisite: English 121 - 360.
-Topics in German Language and Culture (1-3) provides an opportunity to study a linguistic, literary, or cultural topic related to the German-speaking world.
+Prerequisite: English 121

+360. Topics in German Language and Culture (1-3) provides an opportunity to study a linguistic, literary, or cultural topic related to the German-speaking world.
 Courses in topical areas not offered in the regular curriculum may be offered on a rotating basis.
 The course may be repeated for credit as subject matter changes.
 Prerequisite: sophomore standing and permission of instructor